Republican Sinn Féin: Leadership

 At their reorganisation, the Chairman of Republican Sinn Féin was Dáithí Ó Conaill.
 At the party's first Ard-Fheis, they elected their first president, Ruairí Ó Brádaigh, who had been president of Sinn Féin from 1970 to 1983.
 He was joined by Dáithí Ó Conaill, another prominent figure in Sinn Féin and the IRA in the 1970s.
 On 28 September 2009 Ó Brádaigh announced that he was to step down as RSF leader, citing age and health grounds for his decision.
 On 15 November 2009, he was succeeded by Des Dalton.

 On 10 November 2018, Dalton's tenure as president ended after nine years, and Seosamh Ó Maoileoin was announced as the new president of Republican Sinn Féin along with acting vice-presidents Pádraig Garvey and Daire Mac Cionnaith.
 Líta Ní Chathmhaoil and Dónall Ó Ceallaigh are the general secretaries, and Diarmuid MacDubhghlais and Anthony Donohue are the treasurers.
 Gearóid Ó Bruachain is the publicity officer.

 Leadership history

+Publications

+Saoirse Irish Freedom is the monthly organ of Republican Sinn Féin.
+It replaced Republican Bulletin, the first issue of which appeared in November 1986 to explain the reasons for the split in Sinn Féin.
+The name Saoirse Irish Freedom is derived from the 1910–1914 publication Irish Freedom.

+Its format was eight A4 pages, continuing monthly until May 1987.
+In November of that year, Saoirse became an eight-page tabloid.
+Since then, the paper has been produced as a 16-page monthly magazine.
+In June 1996 RSF first published an issue online.